andreztz/xbotlib/README.md

 ## Example

 Put the following in a `echo.py` file.
-This bot is pretty simple: it echoes back whatever message you send it.
-It is an easy way to get started.
+This bot echoes back whatever message you send it in both direct messages and group messages.
+In group chats, you need to message the bot directly (e.g. `echobot: hi`).

 ```python
 from xbotlib import Bot